 Harajuku and Shibuya

-Harajuku is a diverse neighborhood in Tokyo, famous for its unique fashion, street art, and unique atmosphere.
+Harajuku is a diverse neighborhood in Tokyo, famous for its fashion, street art, and unique atmosphere.
 The focal point of Harajuku is Takeshita Street, a narrow pedestrian street lined with trendy boutiques, cafes, and street food stalls.
 The area is hilly, and manual wheelchair users may need help.
 Cat Street is another street in the area known for its fashion boutiques, vintage shops, and trendy cafes.

 Not far from Takeshta and Omotesando streets is the serene Meiji Shrine.
 This Shinto shrine, dedicated to Emperor Meiji and Empress Shoken, is surrounded by a lush forest of over 100,000 trees, creating a peaceful sanctuary away from the city’s hustle and bustle.